hyperledger-archives/iroha-docker/README.md

   ]
 }
 ```
 Off coure you should change ip address, publicKey, and privateKey for your real environment.

-When you testing IROHA, you can use sumeragi_test command in the `/usr/local/iroha/my_test` directory.
+When you testing IROHA, you can use `sumeragi_test` command in the `/usr/local/iroha/my_test` directory.

 ## 5. IROHA test

-You can test your IROHA like this in the case of threee instances.
+You can test your IROHA like this in the case of three instances.

 First instance will be run below docker command.